 The Purple Painted Lady® is always here to help her customers! (please LIKE my Facebook page by clicking on my business name to the left)

-If you own a container of Annie’s Lacquer and are going to use it and are reading this prior, go now and flip it upside down and let it sit like that the whole time you read this!
+If you own a container of Annie’s Lacquer and are reading this prior, as in literally- you are going to use it NOW…..stop and flip the Lacquer upside down and let it sit like that the whole time you read this!
 It will get the flattening agents at the bottom of the container loosened a bit!
+And when you are ready to use the Lacquer and take the lid off, use a stir stick to gently …and patiently mix all the good stuff together.
+You can not rush this important step.

 Ok…….here we go!
 Using Lacquer however, is NOT like using or applying paint.
 There are some special steps and directions you should be aware of BEFORE opening your quart and using!

-First and foremost- one thing I want to drill home is that if you OVER brush your Lacquer when applying – it will look bad!
+First and foremost- one thing I want to drill home is that if you OVER brush your Lacquer especially with the MATTE Lacquer when applying – it will look bad!
 Often you will get a white haze – professionals call this “flashing.”
 Moisture and humidity can cause hazing, blushing and Whiting.
 So, use the product at room temperature and if you are going through a serious wet season with lots of rain…consider waiting till the humidity levels are more reasonable.

 If you purchased Lacquer from The Purple Painted Lady®….we included instructions…READ THEM CAREFULLY!